-- Directly oversee the Functions exercising independent controls and provide them with the resources enabling them to actually fulfil their responsibilities. - Assess and periodically control the effectiveness of the Internal Control policies, procedures and framework and decides upon appropriate remediation actions further to potential deficiencies. - Report to the Board or to its sub Committees on the functioning of the internal control framework. - Special assignments that report the sequences of events and determine responsibilities of the employees involved in suspicious or fraudulent operations.
+- Set the main policies and procedures which organize the internal control framework. - Directly oversee the Functions exercising independent controls and provide them with the resources enabling them to actually fulfil their responsibilities. - Assess and periodically control the effectiveness of the Internal Control policies, procedures and framework and decides upon appropriate remediation actions further to potential deficiencies. - Report to the Board or to its sub Committees on the functioning of the internal control framework. - Assess special assignments that report the sequences of events and determine responsibilities of the employees involved in suspicious or fraudulent operations.

-Key management committees are:
+Key management committees and its roles and responsibilities are: